Xitang: Attractions

-Xitang also contains numerous antique residences and temples, such as the Temple of the Seven Masters.
-The town keeps a tranquil ambience and scenic beauty, making it a very popular tourist attraction.
+Xitang also contains several antique residences and temples, such as the Temple of the Seven Masters.
+The town's ambience and scenery make it a popular tourist destination.
 It is frequently depicted in Chinese landscape painting.

 The town houses many bridges, lanes and covered corridors, with many of the old streets and lanes retaining their original features.
 In Xitang, the famous scene is the covered corridors which is nearly 1000 m long and of simple appearance.
 It is actually a street with roof.
 Some sections of the covered corridors are placed in the busiest section, while other are built along the river of streets.
 Long chairs are arranged along the riverside of some covered corridors for people to have a rest.
 Most of them are made of bricks and wood and covered by black tiles.
 There are 122 lanes of varying lengths in Xitang, among which five are over a 100 m long.